5 Best Juices For Nausea During Pregnancy

 Best Juices For Nausea During Pregnancy

 Welcome back to The Prenatal Nutrition Library Blog!
 Did you know that it’s estimated 75% of pregnant women experience some degree of nausea in the first trimester of pregnancy?
 It’s true!
-Morning sickness can start as early as four weeks of pregnancy and peaks at about nine weeks.
+Morning sickness symptoms can start as early as four weeks of pregnancy and peaks at about nine weeks.
+It can also occur day or night and it does not depend on the time of day.
 While most moms-to-be start feeling better by their second trimester, some experience nausea throughout their pregnancy.

 The cause of morning sickness is unknown.
 Some experts and theories suggest that hormone changes or low blood sugar could trigger it.
 Stress, fatigue, or certain foods may also worsen morning sickness.
 It’s more common and often worse for women expecting multiples.